prosodylab/prosobeast-annotation-tool/README.md

     1. phones - holding the phonetic transcription
     2. woi - marking the start and end times of the Words of Interest

-The tool extracts the pitch values from the Nuclei of Interest (NOI), defined as the vowel regions in the WOIs.
+The tool extracts the pitch values and durations from the Nuclei of Interest (NOI), defined as the vowel regions in the WOIs.
 Vowels are matched with a RegEx that is to be provided by the user.
 In its default setting, the tool searches for phone transcriptions that end with a numbered stress mark as used in CMUdict and [ARPABET](https://en.wikipedia.org/wiki/ARPABET).